psu-spatial/GEOG364-2024/README.md

-# Welcome!
+v# Welcome!

-This is the lab book for GEOG-462 (FA2024) on spatial analysis.
+This is the lab book for GEOG364 (FA2024) on spatial analysis.

 The course is taught by [Dr Helen Greatrex](https://science.psu.edu/stat/people/hlg5155) at Penn State.